Restating Newtons universal law of gravity

 -it is independent on the distribution of the mass within the shape.

-In the case of our own Milkyway (total Mass = 16,6 * 1040 kg) this means that, no matter the distribution of its mass, no matter the surrounding shape of volume I choose, as long as all mass is within that shape, in 1 second that shape will shrink by 69,554 * 1030 (m3).
+In the case of our own Milkyway (total Mass = 16,6 * 1040 kg) this means that, no matter the distribution of its mass, no matter the surrounding shape of volume I choose, as long as all mass is within that shape, in 1 second that volume will decrease by 69,554 * 1030 (m3).
 This will be the crux of my line of reasoning.

 Please take note that I did not change Newtonian gravity in any way by formulating it in terms of volume and time.